flaf/miscellaneous/puppet/modules/moo/README.md

 This module implements the management of:

 - cargo servers,
-- lb server,
+- lb servers,
-- captain server
+- captain servers

 in a moodle platform.

+The classes related to these types of server have several common parameters because the same configuration file `/opt/moobot/etc/moobot.conf` is managed on these servers.
+Even if for instance, sometimes, a specific parameter can be useless and not relevant in a cargo server but relevant and crucial in a captain server etc.

 # Cargo server